 If the colour forms part of a device mark which is itself distinctive, evidence may not be required.
 Alternatively, even though the mark may not be distinctive, the colour element may assist in establishing the mark's distinctiveness (see chapter on Shape marks).
-In such case, the applicant must claim colour as an element of the mark in his application.
+In such cases, the applicant must claim colour in his application.